AlikNT/cpp-transport-catalogue/README.md

 ## Transport catalogue

 #### Description
-The transport directory manages data on stops, buses, and routes.
+The transport catalugue manages data on stops, buses, and routes.
 It processes queries, provides relevant information, and is capable of generating a route map.
 Input data and queries are received via JSON through standard input (stdin), while the program's responses are output to standard output (stdout).
 <details>
   <summary>Example of input JSON</summary>